mwiraszka/SpotBot/README.md

 # Spotbot

 This web app is built with the Angular framework.
-Spotbot makes your life easier by allowing you to drop a music folder and allowing you to create a Spotify playlist with any songs found in Spotify.
+SpotBot makes your life easier by allowing you to drop a music folder and allowing you to create a Spotify playlist with any songs found in Spotify.

 Live website is available at: https://spotbot-762b2.web.app/